Neuromyelitis optica (NMO) is a rare autoimmune disease that affects the central nervous system.

 Experts don't consider this condition curable.
 But your healthcare provider can prescribe medicines or other treatments to reduce the effects of the disease and relieve symptoms.
 These may include:

-Corticosteroid drugs to halt the immune system's effect on your nerves
+Corticosteroid medicines to halt the immune system's effect on your nerves

 A process called plasmapheresis, which removes proteins from the blood that may be playing a role in the condition